-Even early on in my childhood, I had weight and fitness concerns.
-I spent a good majority of my life, over my ideal weight and very out of shape.
-I tried sports in high school but lack of drive and guidance stood in the way of success.
+Even early on in my childhood, I had weight problems.
+I spent a good majority of my life, over-weight and very out of shape.
+I tried sports in high school but lack of drive and guidance stood in my way.
+Coming from a pretty unstable home environment, family meals were unheard of, so fast food made up most of my diet.
 The first time I remember ever wanting to learn how to get in shape and make a life change was when I attempted to join the Marine Corps.

-I graduated as the Honor Graduate from Parris Island and was a slim 154 lbs.
-It wasn’t until I got deployed to Somalia in 2004 I decided to really get serious about fitness. *Functional Fitness, not Vanity Fitness* What had started out as fitness to cure boredom while deployed, turned into an obsession to get as big and strong as humanly possible.
-I accomplished this goal at a giant height of 5’ 7 and ended up weighing a solid 253 lbs.
+When I graduated as an Honor Graduate from Parris Island in 2002, I was a slim 154lbs.
+It wasn’t until I got deployed to Somalia in 2004 I decided to really get serious about fitness.
+What had started out as an attempt to cure boredom while deployed, turned into an obsession with getting as big and strong as humanly possible.
+The end result was that I weighed in at a solid 253lbs; a hulking weight for a guy only 5’ 7” tall.

-The glory was short lived… someone my size is not supposed to weigh that much.
-My stressful workouts, my routine USMC forced marches with fully loaded ruck sacks, distance runs… would have been enough for my frame to handle.
-Add an extra near-100lbs of excess weight I was carrying around, it didn’t take long to develop exercise induced compartment syndrome (similar to stress fractures) and almost losing both of my legs.
+The glory was short lived… Someone my size is not supposed to weigh that much.
+Between the stress I put on myself from my workouts, coupled with USMC forced marches in fully loaded ruck sacks and distance runs, it was too much for my body… I developed exercise induced compartment syndrome and nearly lost both of my legs.